 Alan Ladd, Brian Donlevy, and Veronica Lake’s film noir The Glass Key, which was Hollywood’s second try at Dashiell Hammett’s novel, premiered this month in 1942.
 To be exact, it opened yesterday in New York City and throughout the U.S. on October 23.
 The poster most often seen online is the theatrical release version we showed you several years ago, but alternates were produced and two of them appear below.
 What we really wanted to share, though, is this great paperback cover from UK-based Digit Books.
 It’s from 1961 and features the art of Italian illustrator Enrico de Seta, who we’ve mentioned before.
 If you haven’t watched The Glass Key we recommend it, and if you haven’t read the book, just know that it was Hammett’s personal favorite.

 |Vintage Pulp||Jan 10 2011|

 Above, a cover of Cine-Mundial, published in Argentina in January 1942, with an illustration of Veronica Lake by Morr Kusnet.
 Lake was just twenty years old at the time, on the cusp of a big year that would see her star with Alan Ladd in two of her best films—This Gun for Hire and The Glass Key.

 |Vintage Pulp||Oct 23 2009|

 American promo art for The Glass Key, based on a Dashiell Hammett novel and starring Brian Donlevy, Alan Ladd, and Veronica Lake.
-We’ll have more on this quintessential noir later, but for now we’re showing you the poster because it’s great, one of the better promos of the period, we think.
+We’ll have more on this slightly overlooked film noir later, but for now we’re showing you the poster because it’s great, one of the better promos of the period, we think.
 The Glass Key premiered in the U.S. today in 1942.